 Geographical location | Utah, Colorado, Arizona, New Mexico, and the Colorado Plateau states |

-The Colorado hairstreak is named after Colorado State and is commonly found in the Southern United States and Mexico.
+The Colorado hairstreak is named after Colorado State and is commonly found in the southern United States and Mexico.
 They have dark purple wings with broad black bands.

 Each wing has orange spots on its margins.
 These small butterflies with wingspans ranging from 3.1 to 3.8 cm mostly prefer honeydew, sap, and sugary secretions from oak galls.
 This Colorado state insect mostly inhabits oak scrublands.